10 Tips on Becoming an Expat

 1. Learn as much as you can before you go

 Much like a job interview or a first day at school, the best thing you can do when moving to a new country is arrive prepared.
 Take the time to research some of the region’s history, prominent cultural practices and holidays, cuisine and fashion.
-If moving to a place where you do not speak the local language, learn basic words and phrases to help with early interactions.
+If you are moving to a place where you do not speak the local language, learn basic words and phrases to help with early interactions.
 This foundational knowledge will help immensely when first navigating your new home.

 2. Pack lightly

 The first time I lived abroad, I squeezed all I could into the two large suitcases I was permitted to take with me.
 I remember thinking that living with only 2 bags worth of ‘stuff’ was impossible, and I would surely need to buy much more once I arrived.
-And while I certainly did buy new things upon my arrival, I was amazed at how little I really needed.
+And while I certainly did buy a few new things upon my arrival, I was amazed at how little I really needed.
 Packing lightly can help your initial transition (you’re not stuck at home unpacking boxes for months), and will also give you the freedom to incorporate both old and new into your abode.

 3. Trade frustration for motivation